 Both in and out of the classroom, Milton’s culture celebrates creative expression—in music, painting, woodworking, writing, drawing and performing arts.
-K–8 programs often draw on Upper School resources.
-K–8 students act in and provide technical support for several plays each year.
+Lower and Middle School programs often draw on Upper School resources.
+Students act in and provide technical support for several plays each year.
 They take lessons and perform in orchestral concerts.
-In art classrooms their creations connect with what they’re exploring in literature or world cultures.
+In art classrooms, their creations connect with what they’re exploring in literature or world cultures.
 The arts are alive at Milton.
 Growing in creativity, discovering new passions—that is part of School life, here.

 Physical Education: Action that shapes attitude

 Physical education is an essential aspect of learning and developing.
 From Kindergarten through Grade 8, students exercise daily, whether formally—ice skating on the campus rink in the winter or competing in field day events in the spring—or informally during recess using Milton’s vast outdoor space.
 Older students compete on interscholastic teams of their favorite sports throughout the year—soccer, lacrosse, tennis, basketball, baseball, softball, squash, football, ice hockey, track, wrestling and cross country.
 With their teammates and with skilled coaches, students learn and appreciate teamwork, persistence and dedication.
 They learn resilience: how to win and lose gracefully.
 They develop a healthy appreciation and respect for what their bodies can do.